British Visitors Passport

 - The first British Visitors Passport (BVP) had grey pages on the inside and beige outside

-- The second version of the BVP, the inside changed to white
+- In the second version of the BVP, the inside changed to white

-- The third and last version had a white inside with small flecks of colored thread distributed across it.
+- The third had a white inside with small flecks of colored thread distributed across it.
 These glow under ultraviolet light

 Besides the BVP, there was an even simpler form of document valid for day trips to France known as a British Excursion Document!
-Literally a piece of paper with a photograph on, which was stamped by the Post Office!
+Literally a piece of paper with a photograph on it, which was stamped by the Post Office!
 It cost about £2.50 and was valid for 3 days.